 Thank you for confirming that loved ones can communicate while we are in the dream state.
 Grief books only hint at it, but hearing it from an esteemed researcher means so much.
 Lauri, I am so glad I turned the radio on this morning.
 I know much of your work concerns funny, strange and wild dreams, but I’m sure you know how important dreams are to those of us experiencing loss.
 I know I am blessed to have had dreams of my Christopher – a lady in my grief group would give anything to dream of her husband.
 Thank you for the work you do and thank you for your sweet analysis of my dreams.
 I have printed your email and will reread it whenever I need a pick me up.

-After hearing me on WGN in Chicago, Valerie went to my site and purchased a mini dream interpretation.
-As you can see, even the minniest of dreams have an awful lot to tell you!
-You can also read more about dreaming after the death of a loved one in my book So, What Did You Dream Last Night?
+After hearing me on WGN in Chicago, Valerie went to my site and purchased a personal dream interpretation.
+As you can see, dreams have an awful lot to tell you!
+You can also read more about dreaming after the death of a loved one in my ebook So, What Did You Dream Last Night?
+It’s only $2.99 and you can start reading it in just seconds from now!

 “I just love your books.
 They are spot on in your interpretations.”